tokopedia/RxComposableArchitecture/README.md

 }
 ```

 And then finally we define the view that displays the feature.
 It holds onto a `Store<AppState, AppAction>` so that it can observe all changes to the state and re-render, and we can send all user actions to the store so that state changes.
-We must also introduce a struct wrapper around the fact alert to make it `HashDiffable`, which the `.alert` view modifier requires:
+We must also introduce a struct wrapper around the fact alert to make it `Identifiable`, which the `.alert` view modifier requires:

 ```swift
   class AppViewController: UIViewController {